5 Easy Ways to Force Quit an App on Mac [2023]

 How to Force Quit an App on Mac Using Shortcut

-Press Command + Option + Shift + Esc for about 3 seconds and the app will be closed automatically.
+Press Command + Option + Shift + Esc for about 3 seconds, and the frozen app will close automatically.

 How to Force Quit an App on Mac Using Terminal